GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 You can also use the chat function for questions.

-Can we record a virtual session to share?
+Can I record a virtual session to share?

 To account for asynchronous learning scenarios, you can record a session and share it only with members of class that has booked the program.
 You are not permitted to share recordings outside of your class or on social media.